MichaelTangeraas/MichaelTangeraas/README.md

-# Hey there! 👋 I'm Michael Tangeraas.
+# Hey there! 👋 I'm Michael!
 I'm a passionate technologist based in the southern parts of Norway.

 🌱 Currently, coding, innovating, and all the good stuff at Kartverket